isomerpages/synapxe-healix/_tech-stack/Data Science/Machine Learning Ops.md

 <p><strong>Machine Learning Operations (MLOps)</strong> is all about bridging
 the gap between data science and production.
-It brings together the agility of DevOps with the complexity of machine learning to ensure models are not only built but continuously deployed, monitored, and optimized at scale.
+It brings together the agility of DevOps with the complexity of machine learning to ensure models are not only built but continuously deployed, monitored, and optimised at scale.
 With MLOps, data scientists and operations teams can collaborate more effectively, automating workflows, tracking model performance, and tackling issues like model drift.</p>